fastmcp-me/iceberg-mcp/README.md

 ## Examples

-Once installed and configured, you can start interacting with your Iceberg tables through your MCP client.
+Once installed and configured, you can start interacting with your Apache Iceberg™ tables through your MCP client.
 Here are some simple examples of how to interact with your lakehouse:

 1. "List all namespaces in my catalog"
 2. "List all tables for the namespace called `bronze`"